diggydude/figment/README.md

 # figment

-Figment is a PHP open source platform for building your own private social networking site.
+Figment is an open source PHP platform for building your own private social networking site.

 If you would like to join this project, please e-mail James at therealdiggydude (at) gmail (dot) com.

 Figment is designed to run on most personal Web hosting servers.
 As such, it leverages features that are likely to be bundled with PHP by default.
-However, some free third-party packages are required for best results.
+However, some additional free third-party packages are required for best results.

 Requirements: